isaiah1112/iblox/README.md

 ## Overview

 [iblox][] is a wrapper for [Infoblox's WAPI](https://www.infoblox.com/).
 It uses Python's request module to handle session caching and is very flexible.

-As of version 1.5.5, iblox is compatible with both Python 2.7.x and Python 3.6.x!
+In order to maintain the most amount of compatibility we test iblox using the following versions of Python:

+* Python2.7
+* Python3.4
+* Python3.5
+* Python3.6
+* Python3.7

 ## License